identity-box/identity-box/workspaces/idservice/README.md

 export GOOGLE_APPLICATION_CREDENTIALS=<path to idbox-firebase.json>
 ```

+### IPFS_PATH

+`IPFS_PATH` needs to point to the IPFS data directory.
+On the local machine this is usually `$HOME/.ipfs`.

+### Automatic backup

+For the automatic backups functionality, IdService requires two environment variables to be set: `IDBOX_BACKUP` holding the absolute path
+to the backup directory, and `IDBOX_BACKUP_PASSWORD` to hold the password to encrypt the idbox IPNS keys.
+Every key from `$IPFS_PATH/keystore` will
+have its corresponding `pem` file in `$IDBOX_BACKUP` directory. `$IDBOX_BACKUP` will also contain a `backup` file with all user's identities from the IdApp (encrypted).

 ## serviceUrl

-By default, idservice will use `https://idbox-queue.now.sh` as the queuing service.
+By default, IdService will use `https://idbox-queue.now.sh` as the queuing service.
 If you want
 to run it with a local server, you can set the `serviceUrl` environment variable and point it
 to the service you want to use, e.g: